37Rb/discourse-chatbot-kb-tools/README.md

 ### Calculate Similarity Score

-Calculate the similarity score between a query and a specific post embedding.
+Calculate the similarity score between a query and a specific post embedding, a string, or the contents of a file.
 The similarity score is 1 minus the cosine distance between the query embedding and the post embedding.

 ```
 % ./embeddings.py similarity -h
-usage: embeddings.py similarity [-h] [-e EMBEDDING] [-p POST] [-t TOPIC] [-n NUMBER] query
+usage: embeddings.py similarity [-h] [-e EMBEDDING] [-p POST] [-t TOPIC] [-n NUMBER] [-f FILE] [-s STRING] query

 positional arguments:
   query                 The query